Kettle, AM., Aubrey, K., 2015.

 |Venue:||Craft Now, Shipley Art Gallery, Gateshead;, Collect, Saatchi Gallery London ;VAS:T, Scottish Royal Academy of Art, Edinburgh;|

-The artefacts use the symbolic and indexical notion of thread as an active agent for social/political change, (Corbett, Harraway), referencing the myth of Ariadne and her golden thread.
+The artefacts use the symbolic and indexical notion of thread as an active agent for social/political change (Corbett), referencing the myth of Ariadne and her golden thread.
 This metaphorical and feminine rendering reflects on the dis-enfranchised in the political debates on territorialisation.

 Kettle's distinct monumental scale develops the pre-eminent historical canon of British figural biographical work in fine dense thread and goldwork, which extends from the Bayeux Tapestry, and medieval Opus Anglicanum.
-This contemporary presentation utilises embroidery as an expressive drawing process, employing an original use of reverse stitching and collaborative cross-material practice, through the incorporation of glass and film.
-The research builds upon a Research Residency titled Reverie and Enchantment with (Dr Amanda Ravetz) funded by Australia National University, Canberra (2014).
+This contemporary presentation utilises embroidery as an expressive drawing process, employing an original use of reverse stitching and working on a distinct monumental scale.
+The research builds upon a Research Residency with (Dr Amanda Ravetz) funded by Australia National University, Canberra (2014).
+Titled Reverie and Enchantment it utilised the subject and metaphor of the string game Cat's Cradle as a metaphor for mortal entanglements and change making (Harraway).
 The inclusion of the artefacts in major international exhibitions, has positioned material practice central to current political and social discourse with these significantly cited (see reviews) in these debates.